ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 ### 1. Client Request
 * The client initiates communication by sending a request to the server.
 This request typically specifies what the client needs such as a web page, an email, a file or a database query.

-* The request includes information like the type of service required, any parameters, and other relevant data.
+* The request includes information like the type of service required, any parameters and other relevant data.

 ### 2. Server Response
 * The server receives the client's request and processes it based on the service or resource requested.